pinseeker-code/pinseekr.golf/deploy/docker/README.md

-# Docker Deployment - Production PWA
+# Docker Deployment - Portainer Stack for Umbrel

-Simple Docker container deployment for pinseekr.golf production hosting.
+Portainer stack deployment for pinseekr.golf on Umbrel devices.

 ## What This Creates